keySEE/RepData_PeerAssessment1/PA1_template.md

 ### Analysis phase
 After successful download we can start analysis:

-\
-STEP 1: Loading and preprocessing the data    \
+     STEP 1: Loading and preprocessing the data
-\
-     Assignment:    \
+	 ASSIGNMENT:
      1.1 Show any code that is needed to load the data (i.e. read.csv())
-     1.2 Process/transform the data (if necessary) into a format suitable for your analysis    \
+     1.2 Process/transform the data (if necessary) into a format suitable for your analysis
-\

 ```{r 1.1 load data 1.2 transform data}
 # Decision: